Triggering instant jobs¶

 Starting a job with a delay¶

-If you find the need of delaying the execution of an instant job, you can use the RunScheduledJob
+If you find the need to delay the execution of an instant job, you can use the RunScheduledJob

 method with a TimeSpan